Leiston F.C.: History

 In 1948 Leiston rejoined the Norfolk & Suffolk League, but transferred back to the Ipswich & District League in 1953.
 Despite finishing bottom of the Senior Division in 1979–80, the club avoided being relegated as the division was expanded.
 However, after finishing bottom again in 1981–82 they were relegated.
 They were promoted back to the Senior Division at the first attempt, also winning the Suffolk Junior Cup, which they retained in 1983–84.
 Leiston then spent several years as a yo yo club as they were relegated in 1988–89, promoted back in 1989–90, relegated again in 1991–92 and returned to the Senior Division in 1996–96.
 After finishing third in 2000–01 the club stepped up to Division One of the Eastern Counties League.

 The 2003–04 season saw Leiston finish third in Division One, earning promotion to the Premier Division.
 The club reached the final of the Suffolk Premier Cup three times in succession between 2006 and 2008, but lost on each occasion; 3–2 after extra time against Lowestoft Town in 2006, 8–0 to Ipswich Town reserves in 2007, and on penalties to Needham Market in 2008.
 In the same season they beat Brentwood Town on penalties to win the East Anglian Cup.
 In the 2008–09 FA Cup the club reached the first round of the FA Cup for the first time; drawn at home to Conference North club Fleetwood Town, they drew 0–0 in front of a record crowd of 1,250, before losing the replay 2–0.

 In 2010–11 Leiston won the Eastern Counties League Premier Division, earning promotion to Division One North of the Isthmian League.
 In 2011–12 they won Division One North, achieving back-to-back promotions and moving up to the Isthmian League Premier Division.
 They finished fifth in the Premier Division in 2017–18, going on to lose 1–0 in the play-off semi-finals to Dulwich Hamlet.
-The club were transferred to the Premier Central division of the Southern League at the end of the 2017–18 season as part of the restructuring of the non-League pyramid.
+The club were transferred to the Premier Division Central of the Southern League at the end of the 2017–18 season as part of the restructuring of the non-League pyramid.